ClearThree/YandexContest/README.md

 3. Do ```sudo mv delivery.service /etc/systemd/system/```
 4. Enable the service with ```sudo systemctl enable delivery.service```
 5. Finally, start the service with ```sudo systemctl start delivery.service```

+Note: If the virtualenv you created has the name that differs from "delivenv", then open delivery.service file and change the name to yours in 'Environment=...' and 'ExecStart=' paths.